eggbe/hash-store/README.md

 ## Features
-The library is fully file-based so you don't need use any databases.
+The library is fully file-based so you don't need to use any databases.

 ## Requirements